QuickVerse/quickverse-ios-sdk/README.md

 ## FAQs

 1. How big is your SDK?
-The final binary size of the QuickVerse iOS SDK is very small, just 0.2MB.
+The final binary size of the QuickVerse iOS SDK is very small, just 0.01MB, or 10kb!
 2. How does your SDK handle limited connectivity?
 Our SDK requests all localizations on launch and caches them, so if there's limited connectivity later in the session, the localizations will still work.
 3. What kind of data does the SDK collect and how is it used?
 The only data our SDK transmits off the device is: language keys for translations, SDK version, and device type.
 4. Can we request changes?
 Absolutely!
 Please share your requests with us at team@quickverse.io and we'll review and get back to you.

 ## Support

 Got a query or need support?
 We're always on hand to help with your integration & beyond.
-Just ping us at team@quickverse.io and we'll get back to you within the SLAs timeline associated with your QuickVerse plan.
+Just ping us at team@quickverse.io and we'll get back to you within your QuickVerse plan's SLA.